allegro/blog/_posts/2022-08-30-example-of-modularization-in-allegro-pay-android-application.md

 ### Cheat

 I mention the build time for a reason.
-In our case, in a multi—module project, we use some gradle instructions.
+In our case, in a multi-module project, we use some Gradle instructions.
 Our `gradle.properties` file looks something like this:

 ```groovy